 Who we are

 Our website address is https:/puertoricotravelguide.com.
-This website is owned and managed by Cupeles Communications, Inc; proudly researching and independently publishing travel guides since 2004.
+This website is owned and managed by Cupeles Communications, LLC; proudly researching and independently publishing travel guides since 2004.

 Our contact information: